Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

+Going medical

+Exploring the temples

+The Brigade

-* Death from Inside, Death from Outside.
+Death from Inside, Death from Outside.

 * Aspects of the city